VERSO-UVM/Open-Resource-Library/docs/concepts/open_source.md

 Open standards which specify formats are sometimes referred to as open formats.

 ## History of Open Source Source
-### End of 1990s: Foundation of the Open Source Initiative
+### Up to 2000: Foundation of the Open Source Initiative

 (source: wikipedia)
 The concept of sharing information and code was part of tOpen-source notion moved to the wayside of commercialization of software in the years 1970–1980.
 However, academics still often developed software collaboratively.
 Examples are Donald Knuth in 1979 with the TeX typesetting system and Richard Stallman in 1983 with the GNU operating system.
 The free-software movement was launched in 1983.